Q: How will COVID-19 affect the team?

-A: The league has cancelled our fall racing season, but practices and group rides will continue from July through October, as per usual.
+A: In 2020, all statewide races were cancelled; however, practices and group rides continued from July through mid-November, as per usual.
 There are extensive check-in and safety procedures in place to keep our riders and coaches as safe as possible.
 See our COVID-19 Practice Protocol for more details.
+The situation will be re-evaluated before the beginning of the 2021 season.

 Q. Who can join the Downingtown Mountain Biking Team?